 Workshops and Presentations

-I’ve had the privilege of presenting workshops and seminars for writers’ conferences, organizations, and groups across the country, including RWA National (and regional chapters), the Santa Barbara Writers Conference, and the Women’s Fiction Writers Association, among many others.
+I’ve had the privilege of presenting workshops, seminars, and webinars for writers’ conferences, organizations, and groups across the country, including RWA National (and regional chapters), the Santa Barbara Writers Conference, Sisters in Crime, and the Women’s Fiction Writers Association, among many others.

 Presentations cover a variety of topics, from learning how to edit your own work to fine-tuning the mechanics of a story to when and how to go about hiring a professional editor and what to look for (and what you can expect) when you do.